Wellposedness for the KdV hierarchy: Proof of Theorem

 \begin{proposition} Let $w\in X_N$ be a weak solution to the $N$th Gardner equation.
 Then $w \in C(\R; L^2)$, $ \Vert w(t) \Vert_{L^2} = \Vert w_0 \Vert_{L^2}$ and (we omit the argument $(x-\kappa \tau^{2N}t)/R$ of $\sech$)

 \end{proposition} The second line is the linear Kato smoothing term.
-It is equivalent to
+It is equivalent to (we choose $ \kappa_0$ sufficiently large)

-if $ \kappa \ge 1$ and $R$ is large, independent of $ \tau$, since the middle terms carry a factor $R^{-2j} $ from the differentiation.
-We bound the nonlinear term by
+if $R$ is large, independent of $ \tau$, since the middle terms carry a factor $R^{-2j} $ from the differentiation.
+We bound the nonlinear term (see Lemma \ref{lem:L2cont} and its proof) by, ignoring the shift by $-\kappa \tau^{2N}t$,

-We choose $ \varepsilon $ small and then $\kappa$ large so that we can subsume the third line under the second line.
+We choose $ \varepsilon $ small and then $\kappa_0$ large so that we can subsume the second line under right hand side of the first line.
 Integration with respect to time implies the Kato smoothing estimate \eqref{eq:Kato} for weak solutions.

-The next step is precompactness. \begin{proposition} Let $ Q \subset L^2$ be a precompact set of initial data and let $Q_w$ be a set of weak solutions with initial data in $Q$.
-For all compact intervals the set

-is precompact. \end{proposition} This is contained in Theorem \ref{thm:gardnerprecompactness}.
-It relies on \begin{enumerate} \item Kato smoothing \eqref{eq:Kato} and its translated versions which gives tightness to the right, \item the modified Miura map and the estimates of Proposition \ref{prop:equivalencewu} applied twice to obtain equicontinuity of the orbit and high frequency Kato smoothing, \item a backward Kato smoothing with 'bad' terms controlled by the high frequency estimates of the previous step. \end{enumerate} This is quite intricate and the object of Subsection \ref{subsec:Katosmoothing}, Theorem \ref{thm:gardnerprecompactness}.
+Precompactness is contained in Theorem \ref{thm:gardnerprecompactness}.
+It relies on \begin{enumerate} \item Kato smoothing \eqref{eq:Kato} and its translated versions which gives tightness to the right, \item the modified Miura map and the estimates of Proposition \ref{prop:equivalencewu} applied twice to obtain equicontinuity of the orbit and high frequency Kato smoothing, \item a backward Kato smoothing with 'bad' terms controlled by the high frequency estimates of the previous step. \end{enumerate} This is quite intricate and the object of Subsection \ref{subsec:Katosmoothing}, Theorem \ref{thm:gardnerprecompactness}, together with more details on the arguments in this subsection. \end{proof}